flutter/codelabs/dartpad_codelabs/src/inherited_widget/step_07/instructions.md

 # Migrate search TextField

-We also need to migrate the search query to update the `StateData`.
+We also need to migrate the search query to update the `AppState`.

 ```dart
   void _toggleSearch() {